Airports (travel to and from), London

 Gatwick is the UK's second busiest airport and situated about 45 km south of London.

 Probably the most convenient and fastest way to get from Gatwick to London city centre is by Gatwick Express.
 The modern train takes just 30 minutes from the airport to London Victoria.
 It runs every 15 minutes and tickets even can be purchased on the train at no extra cost.

 A much cheaper option to get to the heart of London are local trains.
 First Capital Connect runs direct services to e.g. London Bridge or St. Pancras International.

 With the exception of one trip when the tube wasn't running and another where I was staying close to Paddington, I have always used the tube to get from Heathrow to central London.
 It is the cheapest form of public transportation and usually quicker than the bus.
 The Heathrow Express and Heathrow Connect are quite a bit faster to Paddington Station but depending on how far away from Paddington you are staying, you may not be saving that much time if you have to connect to the tube or catch a taxi.

-You can buy a ticket just for the journey, £5.50 cash fare, £3 off peak or £5 peak with an Oyster, before 9:30am during the week pay the cash fare and get a zone 1-2 travelcard when you get to London or get an Oyster.
-After 9:30am or on the weekends, it may make more sense to get a zone 1-6 day travelcard for £8.90.
-On average the journey is about an hour, less if you are on the west end of London, so budget at least 2 hours to get into London between customs, luggage retrieval and tube ride.
+You can buy a ticket just for the journey, £6.70 cash fare, £3.10 off peak or £5.10 peak with an Oyster, less if your hotel is outside zone 1 (ie Earl's Court).
+An all day zone 1-6 travelcard is 12£, an Oyster will cap out at 11.70£ for the day On average the journey is about an hour, less if you are on the west end of London, so budget at least 2 hours to get into London between customs, luggage retrieval and tube ride.

 There is a change booth at the underground station at Heathrow, get change and use the automatic machines, it's much quicker than waiting in the long queue.
 In Terminal 5, there were a bunch of machines where you can purchase your transport ticket and also a transport desk where you could buy one with little wait.